Orchard Vets Pandemic Update

 Does Coronavirus stop us going to the vets?

-The Government has said that taking your pet to the vets is classed as a permitted reason during the Coronavirus restrictions.
+The Government has said that taking your pet to the vets is classed as a permitted reason to leave home during the Coronavirus restrictions.
 This is to protect the welfare of animals so you should still contact us immediately if you think your pet needs to be seen, including visits for vaccination and neutering.

 Unfortunately, it is still not possible for clients to enter our surgeries.
 This is for two main reasons: